sam-hilliard/blog-posts/building-my-blog.md

 To make this usable, I made a [web UI](https://github.com/sam-hilliard/sheets-blog-ui) that makes it easy to create, edit, and delete posts.
-Once I create posts, all I have to do is render them by requesting the Google Sheet in csv format with [Papa Parse](https://www.papaparse.com/).
+Once I create posts, all I have to do is render them by requesting the Google Sheet in CSV format with [Papa Parse](https://www.papaparse.com/).

 And that's how I hosted my blog **for free** using Google Sheets!
 Thanks for making it this far and stay tuned for more tutorials and posts! :)